-Whatever Happened To ...
+Whatever Happened To...
 The Millennials Who Started A School For Boko Haram Escapees?

 In July 2017, I wrote a story about two young Nigerians who quit their office jobs to start an informal school for kids in a camp for displaced people in Abuja, the country's capital.
 How's the project going?